 This December, AB and I went to India, specifically Kolkata.
 How could I not get back ‘Nolen Gur’ with me?
 The markets sell Nolen Gur blocks wrapped in the local Bengali newspaper.
 Something that had always seemed so ‘everyday’ to me, suddenly stood out this time.
 It’s been very long since I have had something that I have purchased, wrapped in newspaper for me!
 I brought it back just as it was and photographed the gur with it too.

 To do justice to this (in other words, to consume it the right way), I want to make a variety of desserts and sweets using this dark golden treasure.
 And to document it, I will start a ‘Nolen Gur Series’ on my blog.
 The first recipe is Nolen Gur’er Patishapta on the occasion of ‘Poush Sankranti’.
 You may also click here for the recipe post.

-Yes, I will share recipes made with this but beyond that, I wish there was a way to make you taste and savor this jaggery.
+I wish there was a way to make you taste and savor this jaggery.
 Your taste buds would thank you with sheer joy!